 Our Overarching Acorn & Anchor Approach:

 Our group of therapists, and counsellors (interns at times as well) practise using evidence-based modalities with a foundation in relational, trauma informed approaches that are client-focused, integrative, and grounded in best practice for individual client needs.
-Our fundamental therapeutic concepts, those integrated to meet client needs, at the Centre are based on interpersonal neurobiology, therapeutic alliance, unconditional positive regard, skill building, Family Systems (both external and Internal), CBT, DBT, ACT, play and art therapies, mindfulness, and other evidence-informed clinical practice methods.
+Our fundamental therapeutic concepts, those integrated to meet client needs, at the Centre are based on interpersonal neurobiology, therapeutic alliance, unconditional positive regard, skill building, Internal Family Systems (and external), CBT, DBT, ACT, play and art therapies, mindfulness, and other evidence-informed clinical practice methods.